The-Peregrine-Fund/Ridgways-Hawk-IPM/README.md

 * pPrior- priors for abundance of each population segment when t=1.
 * p and p2- the number of random effects for multivariate normal distributions.
 * s.end- The end of each vector for priors for pPrior, that is the priors for abundance when t=1.
+* hacked- A matrix of dimensions nind x nyr.
+A categorical covariate indicating whether an individual was hacked (hacked=1) or not (hacked=0).
 * hacked.counts- The number of translocated individuals from (negative values) and to (positive values) each site.
 * effort2- Number of surveyor days, centered on the mean, and scaled.
 Punta Cana was considered a census so we imputed zeroes for that site.
-We also imputed the mean survey effort (0) for early years at Los Haitises because these count data were removed and appeared to be biased.
+We also imputed the mean survey effort (effort=0) for early years at Los Haitises because these count data were removed and appeared to be biased.
-*